D’ALBERT: Cello Concerto, Op. 20 / Emanuel Feuermann, cellist; National Orchestral Association; Leon Barzin, conductor / part of West Hill 6042

 DONIZETTI: Lucia di Lammermoor / Anna Moffo, soprano (Lucia); Corinna Vozza, mezzo (Alisa); Carlo Bergonzi, tenor (Edgardo); Mario Sereni, baritone (Enrico); Pierre Duval, tenor (Arturo); Ezio Flagello, bass (Raimundo); RCA Italiana Opera Orchestra & Chorus; Georges Prêtre, conductor / RCA Red Seal/Sony 88875073472

-The Callas performance may be the only Lucia you’ll ever need or want to hear.
-Callas never quite brought out the character as well as she does here, eventually singing a “mad scene” in which she actually does sound crazy, while Karajan imparts a dark drama to every note and bar.
+The Gencer performance may be the only Lucia you’ll ever need or want to hear.
+Not even Callas brought out the character as well as Gencer does here, eventually singing a “mad scene” in which she actually does sound crazy, while de Fabritiis conducts a taut, dramatically thrilling performance.
 Everyone is in great voice.
-The performance is slightly marred by an encore performance of the Sextet, and the sound is somewhat boxy, which is why I only give it four fish.
+The recording is marred, however, by its dated, somewhat boxy mono sound, which is why I only give it four fish.

-That being said, honorable mention also goes to the 1965 stereo recording with Moffo, Bergonzi, Sereni and conductor Prêtre.
-This is a very different concept of the opera; it is closer to the score than the Callas performance, mjuch of the missing scenes are restored, and although neither Moffo nor Bergonzi do much in the way of interpretation their singing is absolutely spectacular, as is the incendiary conducting.
+That being said, honorable mention goes to the 1965 stereo recording with Moffo, Bergonzi, Sereni and conductor Prêtre.
+This is a very different concept of the opera; it is closer to the score than the Gencer performance, all of the missing scenes are restored, and although neither Moffo nor Bergonzi do much in the way of interpretation their singing is absolutely spectacular, as is the incendiary conducting.

 DOWLAND: Awake, Sweet Love.
 Fine Knacks for Ladies.
 If My Complaints.
 In Darkness Let Me Dwell.
 I Saw My Ladye Weepe.
 Sorrow, Stay.
 What If I Never Speed? / Peter Pears, tenor; Julian Bream, lutenist / available for free streaming on YouTube by clicking on individual titles above.

 DOWLAND: Can She Excuse My Wrongs?
 Come Again, Sweet Love.
-Far From the Triumphing Court.
+Far From Triumphing Court.
 Flow Not So Fast, Ye Fountains.
 Flow, My Tears.
 In Darkness Let Me Dwell.
 I Saw My Ladye Weepe.
-Lachrimae Antiquae Pavan.
 Lady, If You Do Spite Me.
 Shall I Sue?
 Weep No More, Sad Fountains.
 When David’s Life.
-When the Poor Cripple / Russell Oberlin, countertenor; Joseph Iadone, lutenist / various compilations; Come Again and Flow My Tears available for free streaming by clicking on the titles above
+When the Poor Cripple / Russell Oberlin, countertenor; Joseph Iadone, lutenist / available for free streaming at the Internet Archive

 The iconic Renaissance lute song composer, Dowland is one of those figures who just barely fits into the category “classical.”
 His music is tuneful and sometimes touches deep feelings, but in form it’s relatively simple and thus has ever been considered on the fringe of classical music.I prefer performances by singers who sing “conversationally,” i.e., sound as if they’re reading poetry to a melody.